Meet Peggy Loo, PhD

 How would you describe the way you work?

-I really enjoy working with high achieving professionals, working parents, and caregivers that often have little space or time to care for themselves.
-As a psychologist passionate about mental health literacy, I’ll teach you about how your mood, trauma, or whatever skills we’re trying out works so you can deepen self-understanding and feel empowered in therapy.
+I really enjoy working with high achieving professionals, new parents, and caregivers that often don’t have the time or encouragement to care for themselves.
+As a psychologist passionate about mental health literacy, I’ll teach you about how your mood, trauma, or whatever skills we’re trying out works so you can deepen your understanding and feel more empowered over time.
 I’d describe myself as collaborative, deliberately hopeful, and highly conversational in session.
 I love to laugh with my patients, and I balance encouragement, self-discovery, and gentle challenge.

-Sometimes it’s really hard to imagine our lives different than what we’ve gotten used to, and it takes another person to help us see what’s possible.
-My hope is that together, we’ll face the symptoms, patterns, or traumas getting in your way - not just to bring you relief - but so we clear the way for the real work of growth and thriving.
+Sometimes it’s really hard to imagine our lives different than the version we’ve gotten used to.
+It often takes another person to help us see what’s possible and support us in getting there.
+My hope is we’ll face what’s getting in your way so you can explore, grow, and thrive.
+Because when you’re doing well, it pours out into those around you.

 How do you approach identity and culture as a therapist?